sylhare/sylhare.github.io/_posts/2023/2023-09-07-Github-actions-kung-fu.md

 ```

-This workflow needs to be named differently from the one it's waiting for, and will only run when the previous workflow
+This workflow needs to be named differently from the one it's waiting for and will only run when the previous workflow
 succeeded.

 {% raw %}